Healthy Homes Assessment Crofton Downs

 Fines for Failing to Comply

-It is important to keep in mind that landlords with several rental properties can face even higher fines for non-compliance.
-The harshest penalties are handed down only for serious breaches, and landlords with more than six properties could receive fines of up to $50,000, and even as high as $100,000 in the case of hearing claims.
+It is also important to remember that landlords who manage multiple rental properties may receive greater penalties for non-compliance.
+The harshest penalties are handed down only for serious breaches.
+Landlords with six or more properties could be fined as high as $50,000, or as high as $100,000 for hearing claims.

 Check out the complete details of how to apply the Residential Tenancies Act landlords responsibilities.